English Four Seasons Pizza (1 Piece)

 Portion Control

-Pair your pizza with a salad that includes leafy greens, tomatoes, cucumbers, and a vinaigrette dressing to add fiber and nutrients, which can help slow the absorption of carbohydrates.
+Pair your pizza with a side salad made of leafy greens, cucumbers, and tomatoes to add fiber and slow down glucose absorption.

 Physical Activity